Fish-In-A-Suit/Conquest/README.md

 **Issues:**
   - If the window is resized, the portion of the window on which rendering occurs isn't adjusted.
 Does it have to do with viewport of the window or the projection matrix?

+### Snapshot 0.7.1: Code cleanup and viewport issue fixed

+**Goal:** Code cleanup and improve the viewport issue

+**Additions:**
+  - added temporary class Quad to represent a Quadrant, which currently holds vertex positions, indices and colours of the quad.
+  - [Main.setWindowTitle]: extended this method to take a GameEntity and display its position in the title.
+This method is not perfect, however.
+The value of fps and ups should be set inside if (System.currentTimeMillis() - timer > 1000) clause in the main loop.
+The position of the game entity, however, should be set outside of this if statement inside the main loop.
+Because the entity position is displayed so slowly, its values don't change linearly (they hop, first 1, then 5, then 9 etc).
+It will do for now, however, since font rendering is implemented to display this information on the screen

+**Changes:**
+  - The viewport issue has been resolved.
+The Window.resized field was always false, since the isResized() method of Window class returned false.
+Always.
+Therefore the glViewport method inside Renderer.render couldn't be reached and the viewport was never resized.
+Fixed the isResized() method to return the value of field Window.resized and now everything works perfectly
+  - GameEntity is now improved.
+When passing vertex positions, indices and colours to its constructor, a brand new game entity is created from scratch based on the data provided.
+For example, a new GameEntity called entity is created in the constructor for Game class, which creates entity based on the data provided by a Quad instance (called quad).
+After that, all updates (changing position, rotation, etc) are performed on the instance of GameEntity